GIScience/ohsome-r/README.md

     ohsome_post() |>
     transmute(level = factor(`building:levels`)) |>
     mapview(zcol = "level", lwd = 0, layer.name = "Building level")
-#> Warning: Time parameter is not defined and defaults to latest available
-#> timestamp within the underlying OSHDB.
-You can use set_time() to set the time
-#> parameter.
 ```

 <img src="man/figures/README-building_levels-1.png" width="900" />